Skip to main content

 STRONG

-Mediterranean-style diets and moderate caloric restriction show consistent epigenetic age benefits across multiple studies.
+Mediterranean-style diets and moderate caloric restriction show consistent effects on biological aging markers across multiple studies.

 Mechanism

-Anti-inflammatory nutrient profiles reduce NF-kB signaling, improve metabolic markers, modulate glycan profiles (reducing pro-inflammatory glycosylation), and affect DNA methylation at aging-associated sites.
+Anti-inflammatory foods reduce inflammatory signaling, improve metabolic markers, and shift glycan profiles (sugar molecules on proteins that change with aging).
+These dietary patterns also influence DNA methylation at aging-associated sites.

 Clock responsiveness

-Mediterranean diet shown to slow DunedinPACE in CALERIE trial context.
-GlycanAge highly responsive to dietary changes.
-Phenotypic clocks improve via metabolic biomarker optimization.
+The CALERIE trial showed that caloric restriction slowed DunedinPACE.
+GlycanAge is highly responsive to dietary changes.
+Phenotypic clocks improve as metabolic biomarkers normalize.

-Emphasize whole foods, vegetables, healthy fats, lean protein.
+Emphasize whole foods, vegetables, healthy fats, and lean protein.
 Avoid ultra-processed foods.
-Moderate caloric restriction (10-15%) without malnutrition.
-Time-restricted eating shows early promise.
+Moderate caloric restriction (10–15%) without malnutrition.
+Time-restricted eating shows early promise but needs more evidence.

 What we don't know

-Whether specific dietary patterns are optimal for specific clock types.
-Long-term sustainability of caloric restriction benefits.
-Individual genetic variation in dietary response.
+Whether certain dietary patterns are better suited to certain clock types.
+Whether caloric restriction benefits are sustainable long-term.
+How much individual genetic variation affects dietary response.

 Key findings